numfocus/gsoc/CONTRIBUTING-students.md

 The answer is generally: **Yes**.
 We value creativity, intelligence and enthusiasm above specific knowledge of the libraries or algorithms we use.
 We think that an interested and motivated student who is willing to learn is more valuable than anything else.
-The range of available projects should suit people with different backgrounds, both with and without prior experience of computational chemistry.
+The range of available projects should suit people with different backgrounds.
 At the same time if you have experience using your project of choice or one of it's dependencies (e.g. language) make sure to let us know about that as well.
+[FLOSS manual](http://write.flossmanuals.net/gsocstudentguide/am-i-good-enough/) gives a good overview of this part for GSoC.

 ## Our Expectations From Students